Time and Attendance Reporting

 - Vice President, Finance and Business Services

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") requires all employees to submit a record reflecting their hours absent from work, and in the case of hourly and salaried non-exempt employees, hours worked.
-For the purposes of this policy, “all employees” does not include graduate assistants and School of Dentistry residents who are appointed .5 FTE or greater.
+The University of Texas Health Science Center at Houston ("University") requires all employees to submit a record reflecting their hours absent from work, and in the case of hourly and salaried non-exempt employees, hours worked.
+For the purposes of this policy, “all employees” does not include graduate assistants, medical residents and School of Dentistry residents who are appointed .5 FTE or greater.

 Each supervisor is responsible for verifying and assuring his or her area's compliance with policy.